Vitamins and minerals

 The danger of deficiencies

-The body is not always able to absorb all of the vitamins and minerals it needs from food, which is why multi-vitamins can be useful supplements.
+The body is not always able to absorb all of the vitamins and minerals it needs from food, which is why multivitamins can be useful supplements.
 Without the proper amounts of vitamins and minerals, the body becomes susceptible to disease and illness.
 Long-term deficiencies can lead to chronic conditions, such as heart disease, diabetes, osteoporosis and more.
+Talk to you doctor about developing a nutrition plan that is best for your needs and long-term health.